OmarGaafar1/Wreckage_Warehouse/README.md

 ## How To Play >> You can move in any direction using WASD keys , your mouse to navigate and rotate , Throw projectiles using SPACE Key .

-## Intitialyy you are given 25 projectiles to throw.
+## Initialy you are given 25 projectiles to throw.
 When you are out of projectiles it will automatically restart the game :)